Héctor Grauert

 Héctor Grauert (1907–1991) was a Uruguayan political figure.

 Background

+Héctor Grauert was the son of Julio Luis Grauert Meneses (maternal grandson of the Portuguese artist Luís de Meneses, 2nd Viscount of Meneses) and Fermina Ferrer.
 He was a lawyer by profession.
 His brother Julio César Grauert was a Colorado Party Deputy.

 Public offices

 He was elected a Deputy in 1942 and subsequently a Senator.

 He served as Interior Minister and in other ministries in the 1950s.

-In the early 1960s he served as minority member at the National Council of Government of Uruguay.
+In the early 1960s he served as minority member at the National Council of Government (Uruguay).